Can you disinherit your children?

 - the remaining portion can be distributed freely

-The deceased cannot disinherit his children.
+You can't disinherit your children.
 This is the principle of hereditary reserve.

-The hereditary reserve never represents the entire inheritance of the deceased.
+The hereditary reserve never represents your entire inheritance.

 The remaining part of the heritage is called the available quota.
-The deceased may have planned in a donation or a will to allocate this share to the person of his choice (grandchildren, surviving spouse, neighbor, association, etc.).
+You can plan in a donation or a will allocate this share to the person of your choice (your grandchildren, your surviving spouse, a neighbor, an association, etc.).

 The amount available depends on the number of heirs.